 Do you always put presents into gift bags but still have a closet full of rolls of wrapping paper?
 Recycle that unused paper and any gift bags that have seen better days.

-Remember that overflowing junk drawer, stuffed desk drawer and the kids’ art bucket?
+Remember that overflowing junk drawer, stuffed desk drawer, and the kids’ art bucket?
 Let’s pull out all the pens and markers and make sure they work.
 This is a great job for the kids.
-Throw out any that are dried out or unusable.
+Throw away any that are dried out or unusable.
 Donate any extras to your local school or church.

-Having a few empty boxes around for gift wrapping and packages can be handy, but it’s way too easy to save all of those Amazon boxes – and things can quickly get out of control.
-Recycle all but a few of your empty boxes.
+Having a few empty boxes around for gift wrapping and packages can be handy, but it’s way too easy to save all of those Amazon boxes.
+Things can quickly get out of control.
+Learn which boxes are really worth saving for things like storage or moving (we’ve got a handy guide for everything boxes), and then recycle all that don’t make the cut.
 One benefit of this is that you will be getting rid of a much-loved home for lots of creepy, crawly critters.

 When was the last time you consulted the instruction manual for your phone, your lawnmower, or your bicycle?
 Probably never.
 Since most instruction manuals can be found on the manufacturer’s website or on a site like manualsonline.com, it’s an easy decision to recycle those manuals.

 Don’t let unused apps take up precious space on your phone and tablet.
 Many apps are data hogs that slow down your device and eat up your memory.
 And every time you unlock your phone to find something, you take twice as long searching through a long list of apps before finding what you need.
 Sit down with your device and browse through your apps, deleting ones you never use or don’t like.
 After all, you can always download them again if you find out you really need them.